Innovation policies in Bavaria are designed at three levels:

 Recently, the Bavarian government has presented the “Bayern - FIT for partnership” programme, which subsumes a variety of different RTDI policy measures to strengthen the regional innovation potential within the next years until 2020 and beyond.
 It provides a comprehensive overview of the innovation policy mix of Bavaria by presenting all relevant measures with their geographical scope (whole of Bavaria vs. single sub-regions in Bavaria), financial volume, target groups, expected outcomes and a brief description of the measure.

 Since 2005, the federal state has set up an agreement with the Bavarian universities regarding an innovation alliance, in which higher education policy objectives and the necessary services for their achievements by the state and the universities are agreed upon.
-For the first time, the six state Bavarian art schools are also involved.
-With the continuation of this innovation alliance (first for the period 2014 to 2018 with the Innovationsbündnis Hochschule 2018, and now with the Innovationsbündnis Hochschule 4.0), the universities have the necessary resources in order to face successfully the upcoming future challenges.
+The continuation of this innovation alliance (first for the period 2014 to 2018 with the Innovationsbündnis Hochschule 2018, and now with the Innovationsbündnis Hochschule 4.0), the universities have the necessary resources in order to face successfully the upcoming future challenges.
 Besides the previous terms of agreement, universities now also need to develop an international strategy.

 In May 2011, the Bavarian state government adopted a comprehensive approach for research, technology and innovation policy for the upcoming years.
 Assuming that research, technology and innovation are crucial for social and economic development; the following strategic objectives of the Bavarian research, technology and innovation strategy have been formulated: